jopemachine-arvis/arvis/README.md

 ## 🌈 How to Install

-1. Double click [this link](https://github.com/jopemachine/arvis/releases) and download your platform's binary.
+Double click [this link](https://github.com/jopemachine/arvis/releases) and download your platform's binary.

+Note that you should install [other extensions](#take-a-look-at-useful-workflows-plugins) to use Arvis.

+### mac installation issues

-2. (On mac), open mac's preference and give appropriate permissions to Arvis.
+* Open mac's preference and `give appropriate permissions` to Arvis.
 (Including notification permissions, Full disk access permission)

-3. Note that you should install [other extensions](#take-a-look-at-useful-workflows-plugins) to use Arvis.
+### linux installation issues

+* run `chmod 777 {appimage binary}` to give execute permission to appimage file.

+### arvis-linker issues

+* If permission error occurs when you try to install extension by npm command, open your shell `as administrator`.

 ## 📓 What is Workflow, Plugin?